-The pigment arts pen pens work on many surfaces (e.g. wood, glass, plastic, stone) and papers (e.g. marker paper, watercolour paper, layout paper, etc.).
+The pigment arts pen pens work on many surfaces (e.g. wood, glass, plastic, stone) and papers (e.g. marker paper, watercolor paper, layout paper, etc.).
 But to protect the brush tips, smooth paper is best.

-Our Multi Ink ink is extremely lightfast and colour stable over years.
+Our Multi Ink ink is extremely lightfast and color stable over years.
 The lightfastness of each shade of our Multi Ink ink is classified in accordance with the blue wool scale and grey scale (DIN EN ISO 105-B01, DIN 16525, DIN EN 20105-A02).
 This classification has been translated into an easy-to-understand star system.
 The number of stars on the pens represents the following

 *** Good light resistance (blue wool scale 6, grey scale 4)

 **** Very good light resistance (blue wool scale 7, grey scale 4)